A strudel pocket with its ingredients spilling outA strudel pocket with its ingredients spilling out

 Making the dough for strudel pockets is simple, but requires a bit of attention to detail.
 Begin by combining the flour and salt in a medium bowl.
 Use a pastry cutter or your hands to cut the butter into the flour mixture until it resembles coarse crumbs.
 Next, stir in the beaten egg and enough cold water to form a smooth, elastic dough.

-See also How to make cream-filled donuts from scratch?
+See also How to make turnovers from scratch?

 Knead the dough for several minutes on a floured surface until it is no longer sticky.
 Then, wrap it in plastic wrap and let it rest in the refrigerator for at least an hour before using.